osampas27/tipsoganmod/README.md

 - `cicddos2019.csv`
 - `cicaptiiot.csv`

+By default, the scripts process all three datasets in one run.
 Each evaluation script accepts one or more of these CSV configuration files via the `--data/-d` argument:

 ```python